rrich-kray/team-profile-generator/README.md

 ## Usage

-Team Profile Generator accepts user input using the Node.js Inquirer package and injects the code
+Team Profile Generator accepts user input using the Node.js Inquirer package and injects it into an HTML template to output a single web page.
+Users are presented with the option to include a single manager and an unlimited quantity of engineers/interns.

 For a demonstration of the applpication's functionality, see the video in the link below;